apra0095/oral-interview-etc5513/README.md

 # oral-interview-etc5513

-initial changes made by Bob
+# Introduction by bob
-initial changes made by bob
+first intro by bob